SforAiDl/vformer/docs/Tutorial/Tutorial.rst

 ============
-Build Swin Transformer with VFormer
+Building Swin Transformer Model with VFormer
 ============

 In this tutorial, we will guide you to build Swin Transformer with the building blocks available in the library.